-The new remuneration system at Klöckner & Co SE, like the previous system from which it has been developed, is geared to promoting the corporate strategy and the Company's long-term development.
+The 2024 Remuneration System is geared to make a significant contribution to promoting the corporate strategy and the Company's long-term development.
 In designing the remuneration system, the Supervisory Board attached importance as before to a simple and clear incentive structure.
 Outstanding performance should be suitably rewarded; failure to meet targets should result in a noticeable reduction in remuneration.
 Disproportionate fluctuations in Management Board remuneration are prevented by appropriately weighting fixed and variable remuneration components and by setting maximum amounts.

-The new remuneration system is designed to minimize the risk of misaligned incentives, both from outside and from within the Company, by requiring Management Board members to make a substantial long-term personal investment.
+The 2024 Remuneration System is designed to minimize the risk of misaligned incentives, both from outside and from within the Company, by requiring Management Board members to make a substantial long-term personal investment.
 In particular, it aims to prevent Management Board decision-making that is calculated in the short-term to maximize remuneration but is not conducive to the sustainable success of the business.
-By extending the mandatory term of Management Board members' personal investment to at least four years, the new remuneration system strengthens the incentive for a long-term development of the Company.
+By making the mandatory term of Management Board members' personal investment at least four years, the 2024 Remuneration System strengthens the incentive towards the long-term development of the Company.

 For the annual bonus, clearly measurable targets will be set that are core components of Klöckner & Co SE's growth and value strategy.
-At the same time, the Management Board is also given non-financial targets which serve the Company's strategic and sustainable orientation.
+At the same time, the Management Board is given non-financial targets which serve the Company's strategic and sustainable orientation and take account of ESG issues.
+The targets are derived in part from the multi-year strategic planning and therefore represent milestones towards the achievement of the Company's long-term development goals.

-The long-term personal investment by each Management Board member in Klöckner & Co SE shares is closely tied to the annual bonus, as the investment is made directly from the annual bonus amount.
+In addition, the long-term personal investment by each Management Board member in Klöckner & Co SE shares is closely tied to the annual bonus, as the investment is made directly from the annual bonus amount.
 This results in a coherent incentive structure that combines short-term and long-term elements.

-At the same time, Management Board remuneration shall be in line with the market and be competitive so that the Company is able to attract capable executive talents.
+At the same time, Management Board remuneration is intended to be in line with the market and be competitive so that the Company is able to attract capable executive talents.
 Within specified bounds, the remuneration system is therefore also intended to give the Supervisory Board the latitude to respond flexibly to the Company's changing financial situation and to changes in the market and competitive environment.
 The incentives are intended to be structured in a clear and comprehensible manner, both for shareholders and for the members of the Management Board themselves.
-Overall, the intention is to create plausible and sustainable incentives for dedicated and successful management in a dynamic business environment.
+Overall, the intention is to provide incentives for dedicated and successful management in a dynamic business environment that are transparent and sustainable.

-The remuneration system as a whole takes into account the challenging task faced by the members of the Management Board to systematically implement the corporate strategy.
+The 2024 Remuneration System as a whole takes into account the challenging task faced by the members of the Management Board in continuing to systematically implement the corporate strategy.

-This new and balanced remuneration system is intended to be in force for several years, and, during this time, to help to sustainably increase the value of Klöckner & Co SE.
+As a balanced system, the 2024 Remuneration System is intended to be in force for several years and, during this, to help to sustainably increase the value of Klöckner & Co SE.